-I have always been drawn to plants which not only look good but are useful.
-Physic gardens, ancient herb gardens and gardens of simples have drawn me whenever we’ve explored National Trust properties and ancient sites.
+In my own garden I am drawn to plants which not only look good but are useful.
+Physic gardens, ancient herb gardens and gardens of simples have attracted me whenever we’ve explored National Trust properties and ancient sites.
 I started growing herbs as a little girl and flowers I could use but the more I explored the origins and uses of all the plants growing in the garden, the more I uncovered about their beneficial properties.
 Without really planning it, I have grown a physic garden of my own.